"the truth is that you already are what you are seeking"

 Founding philosophy

-Adversity in life is not to be confused with one's morality; the presence of challenges is not indicative of character flaw or intrinsic weakness.
+Adversity in life is not to be confused with one's morality; challenges are not indicative of intrinsic weaknesses.
 The act of simply being alive lends itself to countless moments of struggle.
 Thus, an individual is not their experiences, but rather a composite being navigating this journey called life.